qualcomm/aimet/Docs/index.rst

 Quick Start
 ===========

-To install and get started as quickly as possibly using AIMET with PyTorch, see the :doc:`Quick start guide <../install/quick-start>`.
+To quickly install and begin using AIMET with PyTorch, see the :doc:`Quick start guide <../install/quick-start>`.

 Installation
 ============